10darts/documentation/reference/api/bulk.rst

 Bulk operations
 ===============

-Every bulk operation expects a list of elements to create or update using a single request.
-Their responses are always empty.
+You can create or update users' data in bulk.
+In this case, 10darts platform will require a list of elements.
+10darts responses in Bulk Operations requests are always empty.

 Create users
 ------------